 WHERE docs.LeafName Like ‘311789%’ order leafname

-As it turns out, the size of the other patient’s document that was showing up has a value of 159763 in the field docstreams.size.
+As it turns out, the size of the other patient’s document showing up has a value of 159763 in the field docstreams.size.
 At least now I know why we have a handful of these unexpectedly popping up throughout our search results.

 Scroll down to the “Size” property and click the right-hand column that links to its mapping.

-There is a check box on the bottom right-hand side of the screen named Include values for this property in the search index.
+A check box on the bottom right-hand side of the screen named Include values for this property in the search index.

 You want to uncheck this.
 Once you’ve done so, the change apparently takes effect once you re-crawl.”